jamieadamsuk/jamieadamsdotclick2022/content/bookshelf/the-fermata.md

   - "book"
 coverImage: "9780679759331_p0_v1_s550x406.jpg"
 ---
-Reviews say that this book is funny and sexy.
+Reviews describe this book as funny and sexy.
 Sadly, it is neither.